Momuli/CCM-Net/README.md

 2. Please prepare the label file
 3. The picture format is .tiff or .tif
 4. The label format is .npy or .mat
-5. Please store the prepared data file in the Image file
+5. Please store the prepared data file in the 'Image' file
 ```
 CCM-Net/Image/
 ```